soggybag/front-end-React/03-react-intro/README.md

 you see in a web page or web application as a Component.
 Components can be nested, so a complex UI element might be made up of several components.

-Components come in two flavors simple and smart (or stateful).
+Components come in two flavors simple and smart or stateful.

 - Simple Components take in values, called props that describe how the component should be configured and what it should display.
-    - props is a JS Object.
+    - props is a JS Object: `{name:"joe", age:33}`.
     - Simple Components are written as a function that take props as a parameter and return JSX.

-- Smart Components use props in the same as simple Components.
-These Components also keep an internal state.
-Think of state as variables owned by the Component.
-Changing a Component's state causes it to update it's appearance.
-    - Smart Components are written as a JS Class.
-With the following features.
-        - Take props in the constructor.
-        - Implements a render() method that returns JSX.
-        - Must extend React.Component.

 **Simple Component**
 ```